sahilee26/IMDB-Movie-Reviews-Sentiment-Analysis/README.md

 ## License

-The source code is released under the [MIT License](https://github.com/Akshat-Jain/django-assignment/blob/master/LICENSE).
+The source code is released under the [MIT License]